Phoenix: "Win Through Compromise"?

 - Even Angie Bonpensiero gets in on the game, "putting money out on the street" after she gets ahold of Big Pussy's old body shop.
 (She doesn't do any beating herself, but it's obvious she controls guys who do).

 - Hal goes to one on Malcolm in the Middle to pay Malcolm's college tuition, explaining that there's no way he can pay it back, but he's offering to be the guy who gets his thumbs broken as a lesson to everyone else.
+He quickly changes his mind once the loaner suggests that he could simply not give Hal the money and still break his legs.

 - Mr. Lisgoe and his incompetent collectors in the third season of The League of Gentlemen.